File IQ Installation for AWS EC2

 12. Click Continue.
 The Add a New Nasuni Filer to your account pane appears.

-13. Type ‘Install New Filer into the Confirmation textbox.
+13. Enter Install New Filer into the Confirmation textbox.

 14. Click Continue.
 The Accept the Terms of Service and License Agreement pane appears.

 15. Accept the Terms of Service and click Continue.
-The Enter or Accept Filer Name pane appears.
+The Enter or accept Filer Name pane appears.

 16. Click Continue.
 The Nasuni Management Console Detected pane appears.